Urban-M4/streetscapes/README.md

 cd streetscapes
 pip install -e .
 ```

+Some of the dependencies in `pyproject.toml` are there in anticipation for replicating and extending the pipelines in the original `global-streetscapes` repository, specifically the training pipeline (currently work in progress).

 ⚠️ Installing `streetscapes` is necessary in order to run any of the example notebooks.